 On Crete, four great palaces have been discovered: all have been excavated and are well displayed.
-We begin with the greatest of all, at Knossos, excavated in the early twentieth century by Sir Arthur Evans and extensively restored.
-It was Evans who recognised this great empire and named it the Minoans, and it is with the Minoans that we must begin our study of the Ancient World, and with the fascinating, and still slightly controversial figure of Sir Arthur Evans.
+The greatest is Knossos, excavated in the early twentieth century by Sir Arthur Evans and extensively restored.
+It was Evans who recognised this great empire and named it the Minoans, and we begin our study of the Ancient World with the fascinating, and still slightly controversial figure of Sir Arthur Evans.

 2nd October 2017